cogneon/lernos-ai/en/src/index.md

 **Target group:** Users (people sitting in front of the "screen") not developers; however, users should understand the background.
 The guide is written for use inside (context: intranet) and outside (context: internet) organizations.

+---
+**Note:** This page was translated with DeepL and not proofread by native speakers.
+Generated information may be false.

+---

 # About lernOS

 lernOS is a method of self-organization for people living and working in the 21st century.
 To be successful today, you have to constantly learn, organize and develop yourself.
 No one else is responsible for this process.
 You have to take care of it yourself (self-directed, lifelong learning).